Alicia Garza: Notability

-Garza was one of the protesters holding back the BART train in Oakland, CA in 2014.
-Once this protest ended, Garza started a new generation of civil rights leaders.
-Garza is now the 27th most influential African American (behind her counterpart, Patrisse Cullors) on the Root 100, an annual list of black influencers.
-She has given speeches to audiences across the United States of America, from union halls to the United Nations Office of the High Commission on Human Rights.
+Garza was one of the protesters holding back the BART train in Oakland, California, in 2014.
+Once this protest ended, she started a new generation of civil rights leaders.
+Garza is now the 27th most influential African American (behind her collaborator, Patrisse Cullors) on the Root 100, an annual list of black influencers.
+She has given speeches to audiences across the country, from union halls to the United Nations Office of the High Commission on Human Rights.

 Additional work

-Garza's editorial writing has been published by The Guardian, The Nation, The Feminist Wire, Rolling Stone, HuffPost and Truthout.
+Garza's editorial writing has been published by The Guardian, The Nation, The Feminist Wire, Rolling Stone, HuffPost, and Truthout.
 She currently directs Special Projects at the National Domestic Workers Alliance.